gatoflaco/Array-Checker/README.md

-# EDIT 02/27/2022: REFACTORING IN PROGRESS, CODE WILL NOT COMPILE AT THE MOMENT
+# EDIT 03/13/2022: REFACTORING STILL IN PROGRESS, CODE WILL COMPILE BUT NOT FUNCTION CORRECTLY

 # Array-Checker
 ### Author: Isaac Jung